aristocratos/btop/README.md

 ## Installation

-**Binaries for Linux are statically compiled with musl and works on kernel 2.6.39 and newer**
+**Binaries for Linux are statically compiled with musl and work on kernel releases 2.6.39 and newer**

 1. **Download btop-(VERSION)-(ARCH)-(PLATFORM).tbz from [latest release](https://github.com/aristocratos/btop/releases/latest) and unpack to a new folder**